mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 ### Extracted ion chromatogram
-The extracted ion chromatogram (EIC) displays the signal intensity of a specific m/z value, wthin a defined tolerance (e.g. ± 5 ppm), at any one retention time point in the LC-MS run.
+The extracted ion chromatogram (EIC) displays the signal intensity of a specific m/z value, within a defined tolerance (e.g. ± 5 ppm), at any one retention time point in the LC-MS run.
 The following figure shows the EIC of _m/z_ 455.2945 ± 5 ppm (same sample as above).
 ![EIC](EIC.png)

 # MZmine-specific terminology